Celebrating Our 38th Season

 Assistant Conductor Teresa Farley

 Teresa served on the Gladstone Theatre in the Park Advisory Board, retiring in 2020 after 9 years and served on the Gladstone Parks and Recreation Board for 21 years, retiring in 2017.
-She is a former member of the NorthWinds Symphonic Band and was the recipient of the Missouri Municipal League’s West Gate Division Civic Leadership Award and a NKC School District Volunteer of the Year.
+She is a former member of the Northwinds Symphonic Band and was the recipient of the Missouri Municipal League’s West Gate Division Civic Leadership Award and a NKC School District Volunteer of the Year.

 SteveLindsey